matt-harvey/dailycashmanager/user_guide/Transactions.rst

 every 2 months or etc.), you would select "Record every month, starting" (or "Record every 2 months, starting", or etc.) from the frequency selection list.
-However, suppose you want to record a transaction on the *last* day of every month; and suppose the next date that you want the transaction to be recorded on is 30 April 2014.
+However, suppose you want to record a transaction on the *last* day of every month.
+Suppose the next date that you want the transaction to be recorded on is 30 April 2014, say.
 If you were simply to specify that you wanted this transaction to be recorded every month, this would entail that you want it to be recorded on the *30th* of each month; but that's not want you want at all; because the last day of May, for example, is the 31st, not the 30th.
 To avoid this confusion, DailyCashManager prevents you from entering a simple "every month" transaction with the 29th, 30th or 31st as the next recording date.
-If you want a tranaction to be recorded on the last day of each month (which might be the 30th, 31st, 28th or 29th, depending on the month in question), select "Record every month, on the last day of the month, starting" from the frequency box, and this will have the desired effect.
+If you want a transaction to be recorded on the last day of each month (which might be the 30th, 31st, 28th or 29th, depending on the month in question), select "Record every month, on the last day of the month, starting" from the frequency box, and this will have the desired effect.